OdogunCaroline/Customer-Survey-Analysis/README.md

 ### Description of Columns
-The dataset consit of A fact table and two dimebsional tables
+The dataset consit of A fact table and two dimensional tables
 ### Fact Table
-- Customer ID : Unique identifier for customers
+- Customer ID : Unique identifier for customers.
-- Tenure: length of time of a customer
+- Tenure: length of time of a customer.
-- Phone Service:  Services provided to customers
+- Phone Service:  Services provided to customers.
-- Multiple Lines: plines witbin a single account Internet Service: internet connection to customers
+- Multiple Lines: Lines within a single account.
+- Internet Service: internet connection to customers.
-- Online Security: A service provider to ptotect customers information and assests Online Backup:  A bservice provided to secure, store and protect customers files and documents
+- Online Security: A service provider to protect customers information and assests.
+- Online Backup:  A service provided to secure, store and protect customers files and documents.
-- Device Protection: A service provided to safeguard customers electronic devices from damage and loss
+- Device Protection: A service provided to safeguard customers electronic devices from damage and loss.
 - Tech Support: Assistance provided to address customers technical issues.
 - Streaming Tv: The provision of television content over the internet in customers devices.
-- Streaming Movies: A service provided to deliver movies over internet to customers devices
+- Streaming Movies: A service provided to deliver movies over internet to customers devices.
-- Contract: The duration of contract
+- Contract: The duration of contract.
-- Paperless Billing: Statement and invoices of customers
+- Paperless Billing: Statement and invoices of customers.
-- Monthly Charges: Recurring fees or cost incured by customers Total Charges: Overall fees of Customers
+- Monthly Charges: Recurring fees or cost incured by customers.
+- Total Charges: Overall fees of Customers.
-- Numadmintickets: Number of administrative tickect handled by administrative support team
+- Numadmintickets: Number of administrative tickect handled by administrative support team.
-- Numbtechtickets: Number of tech support handled by tech support team
+- Numbtechtickets: Number of tech support handled by tech support team.
-- Churn key: key of customer churn
+- Churn key: key of customer churn.
-Loyalty: repeat purchase from customers
+- Loyalty: repeat purchase from customers.
 ### Dimensional Tables
 Dimensional tables includes additional attributes such as